RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-Subtract days from a date.
+Subtract a certain amount of days from a date.

-- `date`: The date to subtract days from.
+- `date`: The date to subtract the days from.
 - `days`: The number of days to subtract.

 ```ts